MostafaSaadatnia/flinq/README.md

 ## Documentation
-For detailed documentation and examples, visit the Tinq Documentation.
+For detailed documentation and examples, visit the Flinq Documentation.

 ## Contributing
 We welcome contributions!
 See CONTRIBUTING.md for more information.

 ## License
-Tinq is released under the MIT License.
+Flinq is released under the MIT License.

 ## Acknowledgments
-Tinq is inspired by the LINQ library for C#.
+Flinq is inspired by the LINQ library for C#.